uche-inyama/digital_twin/README.md

 #### 6. Run the simulation
 Caveat: Create a results folder at the root of the project directory.
 - click ▶️ on AnyLogic to run the simulation.
-- For each complete run, the summary_results.csv will the updated and timeseries__.csv will also be added.
+- For each complete run, the summary_results.csv will the updated and timeseries__.csv will be added to the results folder.

-#### 7. My results
-- It is at the root of the project folder: ```Sprint3_Results0.xlsx ```, focus on the first sheet - the raw data sheet.

 #### 7. Reinforcement Learning.
 To train the reinforcement learning algorithm used for the RL implementation: